leocornus/leocornus.buildout.cfgrepo/sample/wpmw/initial-setup.rst

 **How to make WordPress private**

-the my private site plugin
+the my private site plugin: jonradio-private-site

 **How to make MediaWiki Private**